Disposing unwanted reusable items

 Do you have unwanted reusable items you want to dispose?
 Not sure where to take items to be reused?
 You've got options!

 Donating gently used items is a great way to recycle.
+Textiles such as clothing and linens are a common item for reuse.
 Remember that for health and safety reasons certain items are not accepted by charities and non-profit groups.
 If these items are dropped off, the organization has to pay to dispose of them.

 Check with the charity or group before you drop your items off.